Alabaster Milo's sets opening date - Shelby County Reporter

 By NATHAN HOWELL | Staff Writer

-ALABASTER – Alabama’s newest Milo’s Hamburgers location is expected to open Sept.
-9 in Alabaster.
+ALABASTER – Milo’s Hamburgers is expected to open its 22nd location in Alabaster on Sept.
+9.

-Since Milo’s first applied for a business license to open a restaurant in Alabaster, anticipation has been building among residents for the store’s opening.
+“For the past 75 years Milo’s has been serving fans across Alabama,” CEO of Milo’s Hamburgers Tom Dekle said.
+“In 2020 we launched the Milo’s Burger Bus and had the opportunity to bring Milo’s directly to the people of Alabaster and the response was great!
+Because of the many requests we receive on our website and the response from the Burger Bus being in the community, this made Alabaster an obvious choice of where we should open our next location.”

 Marketing Director Mary Duncan Proctor said the company Is equally excited and ready to start serving the community.